The East African Rift System: a belt of natural wonders

 The lakes are framed by mountains and volcanoes, for example the 5,000-metre-high Rwenzori Mountains in Uganda.
 These rugged, snow-capped peaks are probably what 19th century explorers referred to as the Mountains of the Moon, where the source of the Nile was believed to be located.
 In Congo, the lava lake of the notorious Nyirangongo volcano near Goma shrouds the often-overcast night sky in an ominous reddish glow.

-Gorillas in the mist
+Pearl of Africa, the Virungas, and Gorillas in the mist

 The western branch is the water tower of Africa: Africa's large rivers, Congo, Nile and Zambezi all start here.
 The climate is superhumid and therefore the vegetation is exuberant.
-Uganda, an emerald green country dotted by crater lakes, wetlands and rivers, is rightfully called the pearl of Africa.
+Uganda, an emerald green country dotted by crater lakes, wetlands and rivers, is rightfully called the Pearl of Africa.
 Due to the extreme climatic and geographic variety, biodiversity is very high in the western branch.
-The Virungas are the last refuge of the endangered mountain gorilla, defended, literally, to death by Dian Fossey, who was murdered in 1985.
-Today, the gorillas are protected by the rangers of Virunga National Park, trained especially for this purpose and risking their lives on a daily basis because of the armed conflict in eastern DRC.

 Between the eastern and the western branch lies Lake Victoria, a vast, shallow lake.
 It is supplied with water by the many rivers from the surrounding highlands.
 Unfortunately it is also severely polluted.
 Near Jinja in Uganda, Lake Victoria waters spill over the edge, and here, the White Nile starts its long journey to Egypt.

 We head further south.
 Beyond Lake Malawi, the Great Rift splits into two branches again.
-One branch stretches eastwards to the plains of southern Mozambique.
+One branch stretches eastwards to the low plains of southern Mozambique.
 Rifting activity started here 'recently', perhaps less than a million years ago.
 This is manifested in an overall flat relief with some minor hills, much less spectacular than elsewhere in the Great Rift.
 Nevertheless, these hills are significant enough to divert the course of the great Limpopo River, which is forced to flow to the south.

 -------